chinuhub/ProofTrapar_LLVM/README.md

 sudo apt-get install libboost-program-options-dev
 ```

-If you installed Boost version 1.65 then you need to change the following line in CMakeLists.txt in <projctdir>.
+If you installed Boost version 1.65 then you need to change the following line in CMakeLists.txt file.
+This file is present in the root directory of the project.
  ```bash
 find_package(Boost 1.71 COMPONENTS program_options REQUIRED)
 ```